klaytn/klaytn-docs/docs/node/service-chain/getting-started/ha-for-sc.md

-If only a pair of bridges is used in the ServiceChain, that bridge can become a single point of failure.
+If only one bridge is used in the ServiceChain, that bridge can become a single point of failure.
 To solve this, we describe how you can build an HA system with two or more pairs of bridges.
-As shown in the figure below, configure the bridges to be connected in at least two pairs, so that even if there is a problem in one bridge connection, data anchoring and value transfer between chains work normally through the other bridge.
+As shown in the figure below, configure the bridges to be connected in at least two pairs, so that even if there is a problem in one bridge connection, data anchoring and value transfer between chains can still work normally through the other bridge.

 ![](../images/sc-ha-arch.png)

 ## Prerequisites <a id="prerequisites"></a>
- - The main bridge of EN node and the subbridge pair of SCN node are connected.
+ - The main bridge of the EN node and the subbridge pair of the SCN node are connected.
 If it's not, please refer to [Baobab connection](./en-scn-connection.md)
  - This section describes how to add a bridge between Baobab and a ServiceChain.
 In the same way, you can also set up HA by adding another bridge.

-## Step 1: Add Bridge between EN-SCN <a id="step-1-add-bridge-between-en-scn"></a>
+## Step 1: Adding another Bridge between EN-SCN <a id="step-1-adding-another-bridge-between-en-scn"></a>

 In [Connecting to Baobab](./en-scn-connection.md), we assume that the EN node and the SCN node connected by a bridge as EN-01 and SCN-L2-01, respectively.
-In this section, we will add a bridge between EN-02 and SCN-L2-02, which is the part marked in blue.
+In this section, we will add another bridge between EN-02 and SCN-L2-02, which is the part marked in blue.
 Since it follows the same procedure, we will briefly explain.